I made these some time ago.

 There was a time when I used to think that the only way I could ever tell a story was with words.
 It's the only way I knew how, if at all.
 I didn't see myself drawing them, telling them with scraps of paper and bits of cloth.

-But here's one.
-It's about a man and a woman, their three young children, and their yellow-door house.
+But here's one - it's a set of two pieces, commissioned for the Tedder family.
+It's about Angelina and Matthew, their three young children, and their yellow-door house.
 It's also about the song they first danced to, the cats they loved, the garden they grew, and the years that grew in between.

-There are stories that you make up about people who don't exist.
-And then, there are these - stories that you don't make up, about people you don't know.
-Like a blind man feeling a face.
+On one hand, there's my fiction: stories that I make up about people who don't exist.
+And then, there are these - stories that I don't make up.
+But for both, I start out like a blind man feeling a new face.